igweo/DOOM-RUST/README.md

 ### Features

-This implementation replicates key features of the original DOOM engine:
+This implementation aims replicates key features of the original DOOM engine:

 - Rendering of 2.5D environments using a BSP-based level structure.
 - Full support for WAD files to load original DOOM assets and levels.